 Our approach has been to look at whether you’d be expected to have a higher pension in future if you were the opposite sex.
 If the answer is yes, we have made appropriate adjustments as we converted your pension to non-GMP Scheme pension.

 If we needed to adjust your pension, we sent you a personalised statement showing the changes.
-The small number of members we are still working through will be contacted over the summer if any changes need to be made.
+The small number of members we are still working through will be contacted in due course if any changes need to be made.

 If you were already being paid your pension